ShahidulDotTech/clutch-agency-link/README.md

 The spider is called agency

+The main spider is in the this directory: healthgrades/healthgrades/spiders/agency.py

 To run the spider you have to write the below code in a linux shell

     source venv/bin/activate